LangChain Academy: Introduction to LangGraph

 What You’ll Learn

-- ✓Deploying an agent as a hosted assistant
+- ✓Deploy a graph as a hosted assistant and handle double-texting

 Highlights

-- •Deeper and longer than a typical short course
+- •Six hours and 55 lessons — substantially deeper than a typical vendor short course

 Who It’s For